theMagnificentJay/SegerstromSubPage/README.md

 # SegerstromSubPage

-jreed segerstrom proof/test of skill/knowledge
+jreed segerstrom

+Best viewed at 1920-1880px

+Page is not fully responsive